mimiframework/Mimi.jl/docs/src/tutorials/tutorial_3.md

 ```

+Now that you have changed the time dimension, you have a mismatch between the time labels attached to your parameters and the time lables used by the model.
+Thus, **you must update at least all parameters with a `:time`** dimension and use the special `update_timesteps=true` flag to get the time labels on the parameters to match those in the model.
+This is required even in cases where you do not want to change the parameter values themselves (see the forum question [here](https://forum.mimiframework.org/t/update-time-index/134/5)) for an in-depth explanation of this case.
+You may of course also update parameters without a `:time` dimension as desired.

-Next, create a dictionary `params` with one entry `(k, v)` per external parameter by name `k` to value `v`.
+Create a dictionary `params` with one entry `(k, v)` per external parameter by name `k` to value `v`.
 Each key `k` must be a symbol or convert to a symbol matching the name of an external parameter that already exists in the model definition.
 Part of this dictionary may look like:

 ```julia
 params = Dict{Any, Any}()